AbhaySharma0017/devops-learning-journey/Assignment1.md

 ✅ Pipeline Output
 The build was triggered, and in the Jenkins console log, I saw:

-Started by user Shivanand Chouhan
+Started by user Abhay

-Obtained JENKINS1 from git https://github.com/ShivaChouhan/devops_training.git
+Obtained Jenkinsfile from git https://github.com/AbhaySharma0017/devops-learning-journey.git

 [Pipeline] Start of Pipeline

 [Pipeline] node

-Running on Jenkins in C:\ProgramData\Jenkins\.jenkins\workspace\Pipeline_Git1
+Running on Jenkins in C:\ProgramData\Jenkins\.jenkins\workspace\HelloWorldPipeline

 [Pipeline] {